Best Dedicated Astronomy Cameras for Planetary & DSO (2024)

 The ZWO ASI2600MM Pro is our recommendation for the best dedicated astronomy camera for deep-sky objects (DSO).

-It is the upgrade model from the now-discontinued ZWO ASI160MM Pro which, as you can see in the chart below, was the most successful CMOS dedicated astronomy camera for deep space images, followed by the ASI2600MM Pro.
+It is the upgrade model from the now-discontinued ZWO ASI160MM Pro which, as you can see in the chart below, was the most successful dedicated astronomy camera for deep space images, followed by the ASI2600MM Pro.

 Together these two models account for 39% of all deep-sky images taken with CMOS cameras in the competition: